 What is the European Cyber Security Month (ECSM)?

 The European Cybersecurity Month (ECSM) is an annual campaign run by the European Union to promote cyber security among EU citizens and organisations.
-It is also an important initative to provide up-to-date online security information through awareness-raising and sharing of good practices.
+It is also an important initiative to provide up-to-date online security information through awareness-raising and sharing of good practices.
 Security Marketing Coordinator in Visma, Helle Hobbelhagen, explains:

 “With cyberattacks on the rise and becoming more and more sophisticated, annual campaigns such as ECSM are becoming more important than ever before with the purpose to raise awareness and remind people of the risks.”

 Each year, for the entire month of October, hundreds of activities take place across Europe.
 This includes, among other things, conferences, workshops, training, webinars, and presentations, to promote digital security, cyber crime and cyber hygiene.

 Since the first event in 2012, the European Cyber security Month has been reaching its key priorities by bringing together parties from across Europe under the slogan ‘Cybersecurity is a Shared Responsibility’ to unite against cyber threats.
 Each year, the campaign not only promotes the safer use of the Internet for EU citizens, but the organisers provide the knowledge and tools to do so.